dimaunix/pa_f3_framework/README.md

 # PA framework 2021 Rewrites

-Authors: orgininally made by ferstaberinde. but with PA specific edits made by blaffer, charlz and deemo
+Authors: orgininally made by ferstaberinde. but with PA specific edits made by Blaffer, Charlz and Deemo